Skip to content

 LONGITUDE

-The exact position of a person’s birth is crucial to determine the exact Solar time.
-To do that, we can simply Google our place of birth to give us coordinates.
+The exact position of a person’s birth is crucial for determining the Solar time.
+To do that, we can use Google Maps to find the coordinates for our place of birth.
 For example, this is a Google search for Berlin’s longitude, which is +13.40 https://www.google.com/search?q=Berlin%20longitude

 The longitude can range from -180 to +180.
-Please make sure that you don’t take the wrong value.
-Longitude goes from west to east, and that’s the value we need, while latitude goes from north to south, which is irrelevant in our case.
+Please ensure you don’t select the wrong value.
+Longitude runs west to east, and that’s the value we need, while latitude runs north to south, which is irrelevant in our case.

-If you would like to find out birth information for a celebrity, you can use Astro.com; it has a large database that includes the exact time of birth and location, which is very useful https://www.astro.com/astro-databank/Main_Page
+If you would like to find out birth information for a celebrity, you can use Astro.com; it has an extensive database that includes the exact time of birth and location, which is very useful https://www.astro.com/astro-databank/Main_Page

 The Solar Time feature is already live in our Chrome Extension and should appear on iOS and Android shortly, as version 5.1.